SAP/luigi/docs/general-settings.md

 * **header.title** defines the top left navigation title.
 * **header.favicon** defines the favicon.
 It rquires a standard favicon file with the `.ico` extension, and 16x16px or 32x32px dimensions.
 * **responsiveNavigation** allows adding a button on the left side of the top navigation.
 Upon click, the button shows or hides the left navigation.
 The possible values are `simple` and `simpleMobileOnly`. `simple` displays the button regardless of the browser window´s size, while `simpleMobileOnly` shows the button when the width is lower than `600px`.
 If you don't specify any value for  **responsiveNavigation**, the button will not be displayed.
 The same applies when you enable **hideSideNav** for the current active navigation node.
-* **sideNavFooterText** a string that is displayed in a sticky footer inside Side Navigation.
-Good place to display the version of your application.
+* **sideNavFooterText** is a string displayed in a sticky footer inside the Side Navigation.
+It is a good place to display the version of your application.